MechTechnology/SmartStitch/README.md

 ### Object Detection Senstivity (Percentage)
 Before slicing at a specific height, the program checks the row of pixels it will slice at if there is bubbles/sfx/whatever, it compares neighbouring pixels for any drastic jump in value, (the allowed tolarence for jumps in pixel is the Object Detection Senstivity)

 if there is too big of a jump in value between the pixels, that means there is something that shouldn't be cut, so it move up a pixel row and repeat.
-For 100 Senstivity will mean if entire pixel row does not have the same exact pixel value/color, it will not splice at it.
+For 100 Senstivity will mean if entire pixel row does not have the same exact pixel value/color, it will not slice at it.
 For 0 Senstivity being it does not care about the pixel values and will cut there, essentially turning the program into a normal Dumb Image Slicer.

 *Default: 90* --- *Value Range: 0-100* --- *Console Parameter Name: senstivity*